Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

   Simulation Core's own minimisation had removed.
 NeoForge builds a module descriptor from the mod jar on 26.1 and refuses one whose services it cannot resolve, so the game stopped during mod scanning.
 Those registrations are now excluded.
-- A single bad write during a parallel build corrupted one shipped font, which was fatal only because 26.1 rasterises every glyph a provider declares at reload time rather than lazily.
-  Compare the built jar against `src/main/resources` before installing it; all 4889 mod-owned resources should match byte for byte.
+- Stonecutter's generated copy of the resources was not a faithful one.
+On roughly one run in three it wrote a single 8 KiB block of some large file from 4 KiB further on — a different file each time, the fonts most often at up to 18 MiB — and serial runs were no better than parallel ones, so it is the plugin's own copy and not Gradle's scheduling.
+It was fatal only because 26.1 rasterises every glyph a provider declares at reload time rather than lazily, so one damaged font stops the game before the title screen.
+Nothing under the resources carries a Stonecutter marker, so the source set now reads `src/main/resources` directly and the generated copy is left unused.
+Still compare the built jar against the source before shipping it; all 4889 resources should match byte for byte apart from the rewritten recipes.

 ---